Cinnamon Benefits for Skin

 2012: In 2012 a medical study was conducted that proved that cinnamon promoted the production of collagen synthesis, and the National Institute of Health determined that cinnamon extract is useful in antiaging treatment of skin.

-Our Organic Acne Cleanser is a botanical rich formulation that includes an impressive list of healing plant based ingredients.
+Our acne cleanser contains cinnamon and is a botanical rich formulation that also includes an impressive list of healing plant based ingredients.
 Formulated to soothe, heal, and balance skin for less breakouts naturally.